dattch/StreemMapper/README.md

 let users = [User].from(JSON) // Returns a [User]?
 ```

-## Array Parsing

-When parsing an array, the original library doesn't allow you to have a malformed object within the JSON array.
+Also when parsing an array, the original library doesn't allow you to have a malformed object within the JSON array.
 It will just return nil.
 This fork allows the creation of an array and will just omit the malformed objects.

 ```swift
 struct User: Mappable {